Entering the European market for coconut sugar

 Contents of this page

-1. What requirements must coconut sugar comply with to be allowed on the European market?
+1. What requirements and certifications must coconut sugar comply with to be allowed on the European market?

 What are mandatory requirements?